dgaydukov/cert-aws/sa/files/sa.md

 * ebs-boot - ebs snapshot + metadata (architecture, kernel, AMI name, description, block device mappings) Most ami are of second type (ebs-boot).
 If you need to launch new ec2 from snapshot, you should first convert snapshot into ami and then just launch ami.
 You can't remove snapshot if it has ami created from it, yet after you de-register ami you can delete snapshot.
 That means inside aws ami is just logical representation of snapshot.
-Linux AMI virtualization types
+Linux AMI virtualization types - AMI doesn't include kernel, it's loaded from AKI (Amazon Kernel Image):
-* HVM (Hardware Virtual Machine) - means that virtualization technology using hardware extensions for faster access to resources
+* HVM (Hardware Virtual Machine) - means that virtualization technology using hardware extensions for faster access to resources.
+For better performance it's recommended over PV.
+It can run OS without any modification as if it was run on bare metal.
-* PV (paravirtual) - boot with a special boot loader called PV-GRUB, which starts the boot cycle and then chain loads the kernel specified in the menu.lst
+* PV (paravirtual) - boot with a special boot loader called PV-GRUB, which starts the boot cycle and then chain loads the kernel specified in the `menu.lst`.
+This type doesn't support GPU.
+You need to add some modification to OS kernel.
-AMI doesn't include kernel, it's loaded from AKI (Amazon Kernel Image).
+* Nitro (November 2017) - combines a KVM-based hypervisor with customized hardware (ASICs) aiming to provide a performance that is indistinguishable from bare metal machines
-In November 2017 new virtualization came out as Nitro (combines a KVM-based hypervisor with customized hardware (ASICs) aiming to provide a performance that is indistinguishable from bare metal machines)
+All AWS AMI uses the Xen hypervisor on bare metal, hypervisor takes care of CPU scheduling & memory partitioning, but unaware of networking/external storage devices/video/any other common I/O functions.

 ###### AWS CLI
 CLI (Command Line Interface) - can be useful to quickly automate some aws manual tasks.
 Internally it just convert cli calls into aws API calls and wrap results into useful format.